Winning The Impossible Battle Against Boat Mildew

 How To Win Against Boat Mildew?

-Mildew develops extremely quickly in a tropical climate.
-High humidity and warm temperatures along with still air are prime conditions for boat mold to do it's work.
-Most molds will still grow in conditions quite far removed from the conditions described above, it just happens at a slower rate.
-In order to keep mildew in check simply via environmental factors you'd need to keep your boat at around 200 degrees Fahrenheit, which is going to do a lot more damage than the mildew would.
+Most molds will still grow in conditions quite far removed from those described above.
+It just happens at a slower rate.
+To keep mildew in check simply via environmental factors, you'd need to keep your boat at around 200 degrees Fahrenheit, which is going to do a lot more damage than the mildew would.

-A small low-temperature space heater can create an environment hostile enough to keep boat mildew at bay in tightly packed spaced.
-Heat and open air both remove moisture which the mildew depends on to survive.
-One caveat to this being that the digestion process of mildew can create its own heat.
-Mildew has even cause spontaneous combustion in piles of hay!
+A small low-temperature space heater can create an environment hostile enough to keep boat mildew at bay in tightly packed spaces.
+Heat and open air both remove moisture, which the mildew depends on to survive.

 Final Thoughts

 It might seem like an impossible battle but the more you know about your enemy, the easier you can defeat boat mold and mildew.
 You have all the tools at your disposal, and now you probably know more than you ever wanted to know about this pervasive menace.
-Perhaps one day we will win the war, but until then friends?
-Stay vigilant!